Why Cancer Care is Important To Us

 ● Treatment of cancer where the intent is to provide relief of symptoms.

 ● Treatment costs that exceed the Procedure limits or Policy limits (if applicable).
-If your cancer comes back, Freedom will assess your medical condition and proposed treatment as a new episode of treatment and will follow the same process in assessing the eligibility of your claim.
+If your cancer comes back, Freedom Health Insurance will assess your medical condition and proposed treatment as a new episode of treatment and will follow the same process in assessing the eligibility of your claim.

 Where you have a recurrence of cancer, we will ask your specialist for specific information about the intent of treatment to determine whether your claim remains eligible for benefit.
 Where the intent of treatment is to provide relief of symptoms, rather than attempting to affect the growth of cancer, benefit will cease.
 We will always talk to you and your specialist if this situation arises to ensure a smooth transition from private to NHS healthcare and that you do not experience a break in treatment.